You’ve got important questions. We’ve got expert answers.

 |F – Medical Payments||Liability||$1,000 included, $2,500 or $5,000 available|

 What states do you operate in?

-The Hearth currently offers coverage in Florida only.
-We will be launching in additional states shortly.
+The Hearth currently writes policies in Florida and Texas.
+We'll be launching in additional states soon.

 What is an AM Best Rating?

 A.M.
 Best was founded in 1899 by Alfred M. Best with the mission to report on the financial stability of insurers and the insurance industry.
 It is the oldest and most widely recognized provider of ratings, financial data and news with an exclusive insurance industry focus.
 Ratings are issued on approximately 3,400 companies in more than 90 countries worldwide.
 Best's Credit Ratings are recognized as a benchmark for assessing a rated organization's financial strength as well as the credit quality of its obligations. www.ambest.com